Process of Getting Preapproved For A Home Loan

 Your credit report includes the credit scores among other important pieces of information.
 Credit score requirements depend on the mortgage program applied for.
 The lender also looks at your payment history and checks to see if there are any major credit issues.
 Recent bankruptcy, foreclosure or unpaid tax liens are reasons to decline a loan.

-In most cases, my preferred lender can run all of your information through an automated underwriting process and obtain an initial pre-approval, but then we still go further.
+In most cases, my preferred lender can run all of your information through an automated underwriting process and obtain an initial pre-approval.
+But we still go further in order to cover every single base.

 Providing the Lender With Documents